 In addition, several countries have enacted civil codes containing detailed statements of their commercial laws.
 This has been done in an attempt to reduce the issues arising when attempting to deal with such a broad area of law.
 It's helpful to remember that commercial law does not exist in a vacuum.
 Rather, it interacts with many other areas of law, such as those relating to trusts, tax, European law, and criminal law.

 Should I Hire a Commercial Lawyer?

 There are countless reasons to hire a commercial lawyer.
 Distinct business and commercial law concerns face each and every industry.
 An attorney who is experienced in the kind of business that your company operates has the ability to give more practical and specific advice as they help you figure out an answer to your legal concern that also considers ethics and standard industry procedures.

 Frequently, company owners hire legal assistance only after too much time has passed for the attorney to be of use.
 In addition, many company owners try to come to an agreement on the sales of goods without knowing or understanding the necessary legal requirements as determined by their state's adoption of UCC provisions.
 This can result in breached or canceled contracts and lost profits.

 If a party to the contract decides to take the other party to court, legal penalties and litigation could result.
 Business owners would be wise to seek the assistance of a commercial law attorney during the initial stages of the agreement negotiation process instead of attempting to navigate the law on their own.
 This will ensure the protection of their legal rights.

 If you need help understanding commercial law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.